digitalyacht/iKonvert/README.md

 Included in this repository are:-

-*1. Windows executable of the iKonvert Tool (V1.10) so you can start playing straight away*
+*1. Windows executable of the iKonvert Command Reference App (V1.30) so you can start playing straight away*

-*2.  iKonvert Tool source code showing how to talk to the gateway*
+*2.  iKonvert Command Reference App source code showing how to talk to the gateway*

-*3.  iKonvert STUMP Firmware Updater for Windows*
+*3. STM Flash Tool for Firmware Updating (Windows only)*

-*4. The latest iKonvert firmware (V1.096)*
+*4. The latest iKonvert firmware (V2.22)*

 *5. The iKonvert Developers Guide V1.03 (pdf)*